Why Do People Elope?

 Weddings are beautiful, but they breed stress and anxiety.
 Even with a wedding planner, it’s inevitable.
 You’ll be responsible in some form for this logistical nightmare that you thought you wanted.

-If you’ve never been able to envision yourself having a large wedding or you’re just not interested in heightening your anxiety, go for the elopement!
+If you’ve never been able to envision yourself having a large wedding or you’re just not interested in heightening your anxiety, go for the elopement or even self solemnizing!
 You won’t regret it.

 It gives you an alternative to a traditional wedding experience